shanetakeuchi/my_rails_sample_project/README.md

 # Ruby on Rails Tutorial sample application

-This is the sample application for
+This is my sample application  based on
 [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](https://www.railstutorial.org/) (6th Edition) by [Michael Hartl](https://www.michaelhartl.com/).

+This application is meant to help me learn and practice Ruby on Rails.

 ## License